-Iterate this process to get a sequence of approximations $\mathbf{v}0, \mathbf{v}1, \mathbf{v}2, \ldots$, converging to the true max point.
-If the algorithm takes too large steps, it might oscillate back and forth around the maximum: if so, decrease ε .
+Iterate this process to get a sequence of approximations $\mathbf{v}0, \mathbf{v}1, \mathbf{v}2, \ldots$, converging to a true max point.
+If the algorithm takes too large steps, it might overshoot and jump back and forth around the maximum: if so, decrease ε .
 If it takes too small steps, it might converge very slowly: increase ε .
 A more serious problem is that it might find one max point near the initial estimate, and miss others.
-Try a grid of initial values to see that they all converge to the same point.
+Try several initial values to see that they all converge to the same point.